KRR-Oxford/DeepOnto/docs/om_resources.md

     - *Semi-supervised*: `src2tgt` in `refs/semi_supervised` referes to candidate mappings generated from `refs/semi_supervised/test.tsv` and `refs/semi_supervised/train+val.tsv` is ensured to be excluded from candidates.

 - For global matching, an OM model is required to output full mappings and compare them with the reference mappings using `Precision`, `Recall`, and `F1`.
-  - **Loading Data**: For each OM pair, a `refs/full.tsv` file is provided for full reference mapping; the columns of this `.tsv` file are `["SrcEntity", "TgtEntity", "Score"]` standing for the source reference class iri, target class iri, and the score (set to $1.0$ for reference mappings).
+  - **Data Loading**: For each OM pair, a `refs/full.tsv` file is provided for full reference mapping; the columns of this `.tsv` file are `["SrcEntity", "TgtEntity", "Score"]` standing for the source reference class iri, target class iri, and the score (set to $1.0$ for reference mappings).
     - *Option 1*: Standard `read_csv` function with `sep="\t"` can be used for loading the mappings; DeepOnto implements a `read_tables` method which takes care of potential errors of loading strings containing `NULL`:
     ```python
     from deeponto.utils import read_table